krokedil/klarna-checkout-for-woocommerce/readme.txt

 1. Upload plugin folder to to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Go WooCommerce Settings –> Payment Gateways and configure your Klarna Checkout settings.
-4. Read more about the configuration process in the [plugin documentation](http://docs.krokedil.com/documentation/klarna-checkout-for-woocommerce/).
+4. Read more about the configuration process in the [plugin documentation](https://docs.woocommerce.com/document/klarna-checkout/).

+== Frequently Asked Questions ==
+= Which countries does this payment gateway support? = Klarna Checkout works for merchants in Sweden, Finland, Norway, Germany, Austria, the Netherlands, UK and United States.

+= Where can I find Klarna Checkout for WooCommerce documentation? = For help setting up and configuring Klarna Payments for WooCommerce please refer to our [documentation](https://docs.woocommerce.com/document/klarna-checkout/).

+= Are there any specific requirements? =
+* WooCommerce 3.0 or newer is required.
+* PHP 5.6 or higher is required.
+* A SSL Certificate is required.
+* This plugin integrates with Klarnas V3 platform.
+You need an agreement with Klarna specific to the V3 platform to use this plugin.

 == Changelog ==
 = 2018.02.26  	- version 1.2.5 =